intergral/katie-helm/README.md

 The key `config.cluster.name` defaults to `Default Cluster` - if this isn't okay for you (perhaps beacuse you have multiple clusters, or wish to have a more descriptive cluster name), it can be changed here.
 The key `config.endpoint.apiKey` must be supplied or the deployed agent pod will not start (_but see 'API Key Alternatives' below_).

-Once created, this file can be used alone with the chart to install the agent into the cluster:
+Once created, this file can be used along with the chart to install the agent into the cluster:

 `helm upgrade --install katie --create-namespace --namespace katie katie/katie-agent -f values.yaml`